tsackton/taelgar/Gazetteer/Western Green Sea Region/Tollen/Tollen.md

 [[Fiskurth]]: North side of the [[Volta]], northwest of [[Skepwalk]].
 Name derives from old Eastros for fish, one of the oldest districts in the city, although little is preserved of that time.
 Many taverns, and a hub of activity for sailors.
 Largest fish market, and other scattered market streets, but somewhat "low class".

 Aesganstrad: North and west along the river from [[Fiskurth]]; with [[Fiskurth]] and [[Skepwalk]] forms the ancient core of the pre-Drankorian city.
 Name derives from Aesgan, a semi-mythical Skaegish hero who is said to have protected/resettled Tollen during the chaos after [[The Downfall]].
-Best preserved of the ancient districts, now home to many of the craft guilds, especially the powerful [[dyer's guild]].
+Best preserved of the ancient districts, now home to many of the craft guilds, especially the powerful [[Dyer's Guild]].

 ### The Drankorian City